modolabs/Kurogo-Mobile-Web/doc/mw/modulepeople.rst

 * *LDAP_PHONE_FIELD* (telephonenumber) - The attribute of the user's phone number

 ------------------------------------
-Options for DatabasePeopleController
+Options for DatabasePeopleRetriever
 ------------------------------------

-The *DatabasePeopleController* has a number of possible configuration values, all of which are optional.
+The *DatabasePeopleRetriever* has a number of possible configuration values, all of which are optional.
 See :doc:`database` for a full detail on configuring database connections

 If you omit any of the values, it will default to the settings in :ref:`database_config`